Tsardines/MarvelApp/README.md

 # Explanations of the technologies used

-For our project we used the Marvel Api that has various types of information for each Marverl superhero(https://developer.marvel.com/).
+For our project we used the Marvel Api that has various types of information for each Marvel superhero(https://developer.marvel.com/).
 We also used MD5, which is a hashing algorithm that accepts a string message of any length as input, and produces a hash of that string.
 All Marvel API calls are expected to have 3 arguments, one of which is an MD5 hash of the timestamp+privateKey+publicKey (https://developer.marvel.com/documentation/authorization)

 # A couple of paragraphs about the general approach you took